PIONEER POWER SOLUTIONS, INC. New Standards Disclosure

 Recently Issued Accounting Pronouncements

 In December 2023, the FASB issued ASU 2023-09 “Income Taxes (Topic 740): Improvements to Income Tax Disclosures” related to improvements to income tax disclosures.
 The amendments in this update require enhanced jurisdictional and other disaggregated disclosures for the effective tax rate reconciliation and income taxes paid.
-The amendments in this update are effective for fiscal years beginning after December 15, 2024.
-These updates will not have a significant impact on the Company’s consolidated financial statements.
+The amendments in this update were adopted for the year ended December 31, 2025 on a retrospective basis and were effective for fiscal years beginning after December 15, 2024.
+These updates did not have a significant impact on the Company’s consolidated financial statements.

 In November 2024, the FASB issued ASU 2024-03 “Disaggregation of Income Statement Expenses”, which requires public business entities to disclose additional information about specific expense categories in the notes to financial statements at interim and annual reporting periods.
 The amendments in ASU 2024-03 are effective for annual reporting periods beginning after December 15, 2026, and interim reporting periods beginning after December 15, 2027.
 Early adoption is permitted.
 The Company is currently assessing the impact that adoption of this new accounting guidance will have on its consolidated financial statements and footnote disclosures.